2017 Arizona Diamondbacks season

 The 2017 Arizona Diamondbacks season was the franchise's 19th season in Major League Baseball and their 19th season at Chase Field and in Phoenix, Arizona.
 They began the season on April 2 at home against the San Francisco Giants.
-The Diamondbacks finished the season 93–69 to finish in second place in the National League West Division, 11 games behind the Los Angeles Dodgers.
+The Diamondbacks finished the season 93–69 to finish in second place in the National League West, 11 games behind the Los Angeles Dodgers.
 They also flipped their record from the previous year, in which they went 69-93.

 On September 24, the Diamondbacks clinched a Wild Card berth with losses by the Milwaukee Brewers and the St. Louis Cardinals.
 They also clinched home field for the Wild Card game after a 3–2 walk-off victory over the Miami Marlins.
 This marked the first trip to the playoffs for the Diamondbacks since 2011.
-In the Wild Card Game, they defeated the Colorado Rockies to advance the National League Division Series against the Los Angeles Dodgers.
+In the NLWC Game, they defeated the Colorado Rockies to advance the NLDS against the division rival Los Angeles Dodgers.
 The Diamondbacks were then swept by the Dodgers in three games, ending their postseason run.